John Howard Griffin: Posthumous works

 Griffin's nearly finished portion of the biography of Thomas Merton, which covered Merton's later years, was posthumously published in paperback by Latitude Press in 1983 as Follow the Ecstasy: Thomas Merton, the Hermitage Years, 1965–1968.

 Griffin's essays about his blindness and recovery were collected and published posthumously as Scattered Shadows: A Memoir of Blindness and Vision (2004).

 In recognition of the 50th anniversary of the publication of Black Like Me, Wings Press published a new edition.
-It also published updated editions of Griffin's other works, including his first novel, Devil Outside the Walls.
+It also published updated editions of Griffin's other works, including his first novel, The Devil Rides Outside.